 1. Verbalize what your expectations are

-If you stew in anger each night because they have once again not taken out the garbage without you asking them to, how about approaching the issue in a non-confrontational way?”
+Your partner may find knowing what you expect from them challenging unless you tell them.
+If you stew in anger each night because they have not taken out the garbage again without you asking them to, how about approaching the issue in a non-confrontational way?

 When communicating with your partner, stick to the topic at hand.